 It’s possible for anything to be an investment, if it appreciates in value over time, including cars, fine art, jewelry, baseball cards, even wine.
-But this alternative investment category requires special understanding of the risks and tempering expectations of a reasonable return on investment.
+But this alternative investment category — that is buying collectibles and selling collectibles — requires special understanding of the risks and tempering expectations of a reasonable return on investment.

 There are many reasons people collect objects: general interest, a sentimental connection, or the thrill of the hunt, to name a few.
 If these cherished objects also appreciate in value, that’s a bonus.
 And the only way to determine value is by finding out how much someone else is willing to pay for it.
 An object’s desirability is one factor that affects value, rarity is another.
 That gives items that are out of production, or those produced in limited quantity, the potential to become “collectible.”

 One of the obvious benefits to investing in collectibles is that they’re tangible; you can take out your collection of rare watches and marvel at the intricacy of the movement.